mattsgarrison/ember-cli-app-version/README.md

 This is a tool for generating a file into your Ember build artifacts which contains your app version.

+The was motivated by wanting to check the version of a build artifact without needing complex parsing of the minified JS or the index.html file.

 ## Usage

-Add this as a devDependency.
+Add this as a devDependency:

+`yarn add ember-cli-app-version-file -D`

+or

+`npm install ember-cli-app-version-file --save-dev`

 Then configure your Ember environment: